 Skill Cost Use Restrictions Effect Numeracy 1 None None You are able to count, add and subtract.
 Without this skill you can only count to 10 and struggle with currency.
 Speak Language 2 None None You are able to speak in one language of your choice.
 You can take this skill multiple times, choosing a different language each time.
 Read & Write 2 None None You are able to read and write in one language of your choice.
 You can take this skill multiple times, choosing a different language each time.
-Strong 2 None None You have a Strength of 2.
+Literacy 4 None Prerequisite: Read & Write (at least 3 languages) With appropriate role-play, you are able to decipher and read texts written in any language.
+Linguist 4 None Prerequisite: Speak Language (at least 3 languages) With appropriate role-play, you are able to use broken speech to hold basic conversations in any language.